from 612€

 Typical day

 Your main role as a childcare volunteer in Sri Lanka is to help encourage and care for these children, providing them with the opportunity to boost their confidence and to help maximise their potential.
 You will volunteer in Sri Lanka from Monday-Friday.
 The morning sessions at the preschool usually runs from 9am-11:30am.
-The afternoon sessions are available to support with additional community education projects.
+However, some preschools have slightly earlier start times and end times should you wish to extend your project commitments.
+The afternoon community education sessions are also available to support with additional community education projects.
 The placement locations take around 30 minutes to reach by tuk-tuk or private minibus.

 Free-time activities